 Mitchell Community College offeris a free six-week academic program for first year students to gain college experience and develop a network of support prior to beginning their first year.
 Within the Summer Brigde Program, first year Mitchell students take two courses, attend weekly workshops and meet faculty and staff who will support them during the upcoming academic year.
 Additionally, first year students earn free college credit through their participation in the program.

 Iredell County has multiple opportunities for education beyond high school.
 NASCAR Technical Institute and PIT Welding equip students to work in automobile manufacturing and maintenance.
 Part of the North Carolina Community College system, Mitchell Community College offers degree-programs as well as career specialized tracks.

 Iredell County is served by several nearby four-year colleges, including Catawba College, Davidson College, Lenoir-Rhyne University, and the University of North Carolina at Charlotte.
 Gardner-Webb University also has a satellite program in Statesville.
 Click here for a full list of community colleges and univesrsities within 50 miles of Iredell.

 Mitchell Community College, founded in 1852, is a comprehensive, open admissions community college dedicated to meeting the postsecondary education and training needs of the citizens of Iredell County and surrounding areas.
 Located in Statesville, the College operates two campuses, Statesville and Mooresville campus.

-The 2015 fall semester enrollment was in excess of 3,000 students in curriculum credit courses and approximately
+The 2022 fall semester enrollment was in excess of 3,500 students in curriculum credit courses.

 Basic Skills/Workplace Literacy